teamniteo/salarycalc/README.md

     It will also run tests (with coverage analysis) and linters.

+### Preparing for new year

+1. Run `make config` to update the base salaries and location factors.
+1. Run `make dist` to build the new version of the Salary Calculator.
+1. Staging: Go to JSFiddle and paste `dist/index.html` into HTML section, `dist/index.js` into JS section and click `Run`.

 ### Contributing

 Thanks for your interest in our project.
 We are open to learn about any issues and for your pull requests.